-Deduction or 1,250% risk weighting
+Deduction or 1,250% risk weighting Exemption from notification of significant risk transfer

-3.6 A firm seeking to achieve capital relief by deducting or applying a 1,250% risk weight to all retained positions where permitted under CRR Article 243 or 244 would not need to make a notification under Credit Risk 3.1.
+3.6 A firm would not need to make a notification under Article 245A of the Securitisation (CRR) Part of the PRA Rulebook when it is either (1) seeking to achieve capital relief by deducting or applying a 1,250% risk weight to all retained positions where permitted under CRR Article 243 or 244 Articles 244(1)(b) or 245(1)(b) of the Securitisation (CRR) Part of the PRA Rulebook or (2) risk-weighting a position in a qualifying securitisation under Article 260A or Article 262A of the Securitisation (CRR) Part would not need to make a notification under Credit Risk 3.1.
 In such cases, a firm should consider whether the characteristics of the transaction are such that the PRA would reasonably expect prior notice of it.